Belz - guidebook

 The Prince's town

-Belz is a small town situated by two tributaries of the Bug River – Solokija and Rzeczyca.
-According to the most common theory, the name of the town comes from the Slavic word "bełz" or "bewz", meaning a muddy, wet area.
-The same word in the Boykos dialect means a muddy place, difficult to pass.
-Another hypothesis links the name of the town with the old-Russian word "бълизь" (a white place, a clearing in the dark forest).
+Belz is located near the border with Poland between two tributaries of the Bug River – the Solokiya and Richitsa.
+According to the most widespread hypothesis, the town’s name comes from the Old Slavic bełz or bewz, meaning a muddy, damp area.
+In the Boyko dialect, the same word means a muddy place difficult to get through.
+Another theory links the town’s name with an Old Ruthenian word бълизь (a “white place,” a lawn, or clearing, in the midst of a dark forest).

-Belz is one of the oldest towns not only in Ukraine, but also in the Eastern Europe.
-The first mention of the village comes from the Old Russian chronicle Primary Chronicle, in which we read that in 1031, the Duke of Kiev Yaroslav the Wise defended the town against the Poles.
-Belz was then a typical fortified town on the western reaches of Ruthenia.
-In 1170, the city was the capital of the independent Duchy of Belz, which was a feudal subject to the Kingdom of Galicia-Volhynia.
-In the middle of the 14th century, after the expiry of the Rurik dynasty, Belz, together with the entire Galicia-Volhynia region, became the bone of contention between the Polish, Hungarian and Lithuanian rulers.
-In the years 1377–1387, the city was under the Hungarian rule.
-In 1377, Duke Vladislaus II of Opole, the governor in Ruthenia on behalf of the Polish and Hungarian King Louis I of Hungary, granted the town a location privilege based on the Magdeburg Law.
-In 1387, Jadwiga of Poland removed Hungarian governors from Ruthenia and incorporated it to the Polish state.
-A year later, her husband King Władysław Jagiełło gave the land to Siemowit IV, Duke of Masovia.
-In 1462, the city became the capital of the Belz Voivodeship created after the incorporation of the Belz land to the Polish Crown.
+Belz is one of the oldest towns not only in Ukraine, but also in Eastern Europe.
+Its first mention dates to the Old Rus chronicle Tale of the Bygone Years (also known as the primary Chronicle), which mentions that, in 1031, the Prince of Kiev (now Kyiv) Yaroslav the Wise defended the town against the Poles.
+At the time, Belz was a typical fortified town on the western frontiers of Kievan Rus.
+In 1170, the town became the capital of the independent Principality of Belz, which pleaded allegiance to the Kingdom of Galicia-Volhynia.
+In the mid-14th century, after the Rurikid dynasty had come to an end, Belz – together with the whole Kingdom of Galicia-Volhynia – became the focus of dispute between the rulers of Poland, Hungary, and Lithuania.
+In 1377–1387, the town came under Hungarian rule.
+In 1377, Duke Władysław of Opole – the governor of the Palatinate of Ruthenia appointed by King Lajos I of Hungary and Poland – granted the town with the Magdeburg law.
+In 1387, Queen Jadwiga (Hedwig) of Poland removed Hungarian palatine from Ruthenia and incorporated that territory into the Kingdom of Poland.
+A year later, her husband Władysław II Jagiełło handed that land over to Siemowit IV, Duke of Masovia.
+In 1462, the town became the capital of Belz Palatinate, created after the incorporation of the Land of Belz into the Polish Crown.

 The Icon of Our Lady of Czestochowa